BigFatDuck1/boldcolorshortcut-anki/config.md

 Shortcut is Ctrl + Shift + (First letter)
 <br>(exceptions placed in brackets, e.g. Ctrl + Shift + N for brown)

-Colour names can be standard colour names like "red", or red/green/blue colour codes like #ffffff.
+Colour names can be standard colour names like "red", or hex colour codes like #ffffff.

 Make sure the keyboard shortcut you have chosen does not overlap with other anki keyboard shortcuts, as those take precedent!